apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsNfsGateway.md

 Start and stop NFS gateway service
 ----------------------------------

 Three daemons are required to provide NFS service: rpcbind (or portmap), mountd and nfsd.
 The NFS gateway process has both nfsd and mountd.
 It shares the HDFS root "/" as the only export.
 It is recommended to use the portmap included in NFS gateway package.
-Even though NFS gateway works with portmap/rpcbind provide by most Linux distributions, the package included portmap is needed on some Linux systems such as REHL6.2 due to an [rpcbind bug](https://bugzilla.redhat.com/show_bug.cgi?id=731542).
+Even though NFS gateway works with portmap/rpcbind provide by most Linux distributions, the package included portmap is needed on some Linux systems such as RHEL 6.2 and SLES 11, the former due to an [rpcbind bug](https://bugzilla.redhat.com/show_bug.cgi?id=731542).
 More detailed discussions can be found in [HDFS-4763](https://issues.apache.org/jira/browse/HDFS-4763).

 1. Stop nfsv3 and rpcbind/portmap services provided by the platform (commands can be different on various Unix platforms):